 - 1. Place tube #1 upright in a holder and into a transport cooler without ice (maintaining the tube at "room temperature" until processing).
 Since the tube will sit longer than 45 minutes, timing before centrifuging is not necessary. - 2.
 Place tube #2, #3, and #4 upright in a holder in a transport cooler with ice.
-Upon arrival at the clinic, remove tube #2 from the transport cooler and invert gently 20 times, immediately prior to removing 0.5 mL whole blood into a cryovial vial located in the Aliquot Tray 1, column 5 row E. Place a black screw cap on and store in the refrigerator.
-This aliquot of whole blood is for Hemoglobin A1c, hemoglobin and platelets and will be shipped to UMN for measurement.
-Re-cap tube #2 and store in the refrigerator.

-- 3. As soon as possible after step 2, invert Tubes #2, #3, and #4, (2x) and place tubes in the centrifuge buckets in a balanced manner (see description of balancing the centrifuge in 4.1.1 "Operating the Centrifuge").
+Upon arrival at the clinic, remove tube #2 and #3 from the transport cooler and invert gently 20 times, immediately prior to removing two 0.5 mL whole blood into a cryovial vial located in the Aliquot Tray 1, column 1, row C and D, one aliquot from each tube.
+Place a black screw cap on each aliquot and store in the refrigerator.
+These aliquots of whole blood are for Hemoglobin A1c, hemoglobin and platelets and will be shipped to UMN for measurement.
+Re-cap tube #2 and #3 and store in the refrigerator. - 3.
+As soon as possible after step 2, invert Tubes #2, #3, and #4, (2x) and place tubes in the centrifuge buckets in a balanced manner (see description of balancing the centrifuge in 4.1.1 "Operating the Centrifuge").
 Spin these tubes at 3,000 x g for 10 minutes at 4° C. Record on the Biospecimen Collection form the time at which these tubes began to spin. - 4.
 Tube #5 is placed in a wire rack in a transport cooler with ice.
 Upon arrival, place the wire rack holding the sample in an upright position in the -80° C freezer until packaging for shipping.
 DO NOT place in a Styrofoam rack or holder to freeze.